Create a Website Account - Manage notification subscriptions, save form progress and more.

 View the map of the City's Revitalization Areas and Urban Renewal Areas.

-Please download and fill out the public use application and sketch out your neighborhood, indicating where you'd like the barricades to be dropped off.
+Please fill out the form and upload a sketch or google map indicating the streets blocked and where you’d like the barricades to be dropped off.

 The city licenses garbage haulers.
 Please contract with a licensed hauler.
 Download the list of licensed haulers.